Video game console emulator: Methods

-Emulators can be designed in three ways: purely operating in software which is the most common form such as MAME using ROM images; purely operating in hardware such as the ColecoVision's adapter to accept Atari VCS cartridges.
+Emulators can be designed in three ways: purely operating in software which is the most common form such as MAME using ROM images; purely operating in hardware such as the ColecoVision's adapter to accept Atari VCS cartridges, and mixed.

 An emulator is created typically through reverse engineering of the hardware information as to avoid any possible conflicts with non-public intellectual property.
 Some information may be made public for developers on the hardware's specifications which can be used to start efforts on emulation but there are often layers of information that remain as trade secrets such as encryption details.
 Operating code stored in the hardware's BIOS may be disassembled to be analyzed in a clean room design, with one person performing the disassembling and another person, separately, documenting the function of the code.
 Once enough information is obtained regarding how the hardware interprets the game software, an emulation on the target hardware can then be constructed.
 Emulation developers typically avoid any information that may come from untraceable sources to avoid contaminating the clean room nature of their project.
 For example, in 2020, a large trove of information related to Nintendo's consoles was leaked, and teams working on Nintendo console emulators such as the Dolphin emulator for GameCube and Wii stated they were staying far away from the leaked information to avoid tainting their project.

 Once an emulator is written, it then requires a copy of the game software to be obtained, a step that may have legal consequences.
 Typically, this requires the user to make a copy of the contents of the ROM cartridge to computer files or images that can be read by the emulator, a process known as "dumping" the contents of the ROM.
 A similar concept applies to other proprietary formats, such as for PlayStation CD games.
 While not required for emulation of the earliest arcade or home console, most emulators also require a dump of the hardware's BIOS, which could vary with distribution region and hardware revisions.
 In some cases, emulators allow for the application of ROM patches which update the ROM or BIOS dump to fix incompatibilities with newer platforms or change aspects of the game itself.
 The emulator subsequently uses the BIOS dump to mimic the hardware while the ROM dump (with any patches) is used to replicate the game software.

+ROM files and ISO files are created by either specialized tools for game cartridges, or regular optical drives reading the data.
+As an alternative, specialized adapters such as the Retrode allow emulators to directly access the data on game cartridges without needing to copy it into a ROM image first.